Logics-Parsing-Omni Technical Report: Evaluation

 Qualitatively (Figures~\ref{fig:video_showcase} and Figure~\ref{fig:camera_video_parsing_showcase}), the model generates structured JSON outputs that seamlessly synchronize auditory events and hierarchical camera tags with visual sequences via high-precision timestamps.
 Simultaneously, it produces rich multimodal narratives that effectively weave physical spatial dynamics and the complex interplay between sound and action into cohesive global descriptions.
 Comprehensive details regarding the extended results are provided in Appendix~\ref{sec:appendix_videos}.

 \paragraph{Text-Rich Videos.} To comprehensively evaluate the fine-grained parsing and structured knowledge extraction capabilities of multimodal models in long-form, highly dynamic audio-visual scenarios, we introduce the Text-Rich Video Module of OmniParsingBench.
-Extending the pipeline from Section~\ref{sec:method_dataset_video}, this benchmark employs GPT-5.2 to generate high-fidelity ground truths via semantic temporal aggregation, and subsequently uses it as an automated evaluator for iterative data filtering.
-This process results in 452 high-quality evaluation pairs designed for parsing and structured captioning.
+Extending the framework from Section~\ref{sec:method_dataset_video}, this benchmark derives its high-fidelity ground truths by performing meticulous manual verification and refinement on the initially synthesized raw data.
+This process results in 259 high-quality evaluation pairs designed for parsing and structured captioning.
 To address both fine-grained parsing and deep understanding, we introduce a three-dimensional framework: the perception and cognition dimensions evaluate parsing performance, while the in-depth cognition dimension assesses structured captioning.

 \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=*] \item \textbf{Perception:} Evaluates the model's ability to accurately localize and recognize bottom-level multimodal signals, comprising three core metrics: (1) \textit{Time-F1 Score}: Assesses the precision of temporal boundaries for OCR segments.
 We compute the temporal Intersection over Union (tIoU), and report the average F1 Score across 10 thresholds: $\{0.5, 0.55, \dots, 0.95\}$.
 (2) \textit{Visual-OCR Score}: All segment-level OCR predictions are chronologically concatenated.
 The score is calculated as one minus the normalized text edit distance.
 (3) \textit{Audio-ASR WER}: All segment-level ASR transcripts are concatenated to compute the Word Error Rate (WER).